 If you need translation or interpretation services, please tell us.
 Also let us know if you need specific communication support to help you with your assessment.

-Your worker will look at the results of your assessment and decide whether or not you're eligible.
+Your worker will look at the results of your assessment and decide whether or not you meet the conditions to receive care services.
 The worker will use a nationally set framework to assess your eligibility.

 Your needs and the support given to you will be reviewed at least annually.
 This is to make sure that the help you get is still appropriate.
 If there are changes affecting how you manage, you can ask for a further assessment.